Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Hiking For Her gluten free hiking food recommendations comes in 3 options:

-Each of these gluten free food approaches carries its own level of difficulty, cost, and effectiveness at avoiding gluten.
+Each approach carries its own level of difficulty, cost, and effectiveness at avoiding gluten.

-Let's cover each approach, based on my experience with products, recipes and cost.
+Let's cover each in turn, based on my decades of experience with gluten free products, recipes and cost.

 The "make your own GF food" route has gotten so much easier over the years.

-You can also find lots of great information on the Internet, including blogs and recipe sites (see my recommendations above).
+You can also find lots of great information on the Internet, including blogs and recipe sites.

 If you decide to make your own carbohydrate-rich